Watson-Personal-Assistant/developer/_content/ifttt/ifttt_integ_tutorial.md

 #### Step 6: Test the rule using Watson Assistant Solutions
 1. Log in to the Watson Assistant Solutions console with your IBMid.
-2. On the chat iinterface, select the IFTTT skill.
+2. On the chat interface, select the IFTTT skill.
 3. Enter: `Remind me to pick up the shopping`.
 4. Go to the email account associated with your IFTTT account.
 5. Verify that you receive a email with `Reminder: shopping` in the subject line and `Do some shopping after work` in the body.